MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Prevent a workbook from loading in Excel Online if data refresh fails
 <a name="ExcelAbortOnRefreshOnOpenFail"> </a>

-By default, doesn't load files if an automatic data refresh operation fails when someone opens the file.
+By default, Excel Online doesn't load Excel files if an automatic data refresh operation fails when someone opens the file.
 This helps prevent users from seeing out-of-date information or possibly information that they should not have access to.